Eskaleut languages: Consonants

 The Aleut consonants featured below include single Roman letters, digraphs, and one trigraph.
-Phonemes in parenthesis are found only in Russian and English loanwords, the phoneme in italics is found only in Eastern Aleut, and the bold phonemes are a part of the standard Aleut inventory.
+Phonemes in parentheses are found only in Russian and English loanwords, the phoneme in italics is found only in Eastern Aleut, and the bold phonemes are a part of the standard Aleut inventory.

-Aleut lacks labial stops and allows clusters of up to three consonants as well as consonant clusters in word initial position.
+Aleut has no native labial stops and allows clusters of up to three consonants as well as consonant clusters in word initial position.